JENkt4k/docker_compose/README.md

   - select "Docker Host Certificate Authentication" from "Kind" and click "Add"  in "Client Key"
   ![Manage>Configuration>SonarQube Servers>Advanced>Server Authentication>Add](./docs/images/ManageJenkins.Configuration.SonarQube.Advanced.Add.jpg)
+  For more info on "tokens",  see [Sonar docs](https://docs.sonarqube.org/latest/user-guide/user-token/)

 Step #4 - Update your Jenkinsfile for your git project to include the apropriate SonarQube call.